 Fortunately, the 20th (and most recent) movie in the series, Pokémon the Movie: I Choose You!, largely bucked the trend of negative reviews.
 But old-school fans took issue with this retelling of the early years of the Pokémon anime, specifically that Misty and Brock were completely excluded from the narrative.

-Lovers of the printed word will be pleased to know that there are extensive Pokémon stories in comic and graphic novel format.
+Lovers of digital comics will be pleased to know that there are extensive Pokémon stories in comic and graphic novel format.

 The chronicled events take place in their own continuity, removed from that of the anime.
 On one hand, audiences can pick up the first volumes of manga titles without having experienced Pokémon in other mediums.
 But on the other, it can put dedicated fans on the backfoot to see tales retold.